sagemath/trac_to_gh/Issue 1587.md

 # Issue 1587: M.kernel() gives the kernel when M acts on row vectors from the right.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1587

 Original creator: mhansen